temporenc/temporenc/temporenc.rst

   strings (a very extensive ISO standard with many different string formats), and SQL ``DATETIME`` strings.

   Each of these formats, including *temporenc*, have their own strengths and weaknesses.
 Some formats allow for missing values (e.g. *temporenc*), while others do not (e.g. Unix time).
-Some can represent leap seconds (e.g.
-  ISO 8601) , while others cannot (e.g. Unix time).
-Some are human readable (e.g. ISO 8601), some are not (e.g. *temporenc*).
+Some can represent leap seconds (e.g. ISO 8601, *temporenc*) , while others cannot (e.g. Unix time).
+Some are human readable (e.g. ISO 8601), some are not (e.g. *temporenc*, Unix time).

   *Temporenc* provides just a different trade-off that favours encoded space and flexibility over human readability and parsing convenience.